trex-paxos/trex-paxos-jvm/README.md

 1. There are exhaustive brute force tests that the algorithm is never violated.
 2. There are runtime checks that the algorithm is never violated.
 3. The library will mark itself as crashed if it spots problems.
-4. There are junit tests that simulate randomized rolling network partitions 1,000 times and verifies nodes stay in sync.
+4. There are junit tests that simulate randomized rolling trexNetwork partitions 1,000 times and verifies nodes stay in sync.
-5. There is not yet a full example of nodes communicating over network sockets.
+5. There is not yet a full example of nodes communicating over trexNetwork sockets.

 The library is therefore at the stage where the bold and brave could try it out.